brunoramosmartins/SpecializationDataScience/AppliedMachineLearning/Week3/quiz3.md

 # Module 3 Quiz

 1. A supervised learning model has been built to predict whether someone is infected with a new strain of a virus.
 The probability of any one person having the virus is 5%.
-Using accuracy as a metric, what would be a good choice for a baseline accuracy score that the new model would want to otperform?
+Using accuracy as a metric, what would be a good choice for a baseline accuracy score that the new model would want to outperform?

 **Solução:**